followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxActionSheet/1 Configuration/target.md

 ===========================================================================

 <!--shortDescription-->
 Specifies the element the action sheet popover points at.
+Applies only if [usePopover](/Documentation/ApiReference/UI_Widgets/dxActionSheet/Configuration/#usePopover) is **true**.
 <!--/shortDescription-->

 <!--fullDescription-->
-This options should be utilizes only if the [usePopover](/Documentation/ApiReference/UI_Widgets/dxActionSheet/Configuration/#usePopover) option is set to **true**.
+#include uiwidgets-ref-target
 <!--/fullDescription-->